edgedb/edgedb/docs/guides/auth/index.rst

 token_time_to_live
 ------------------

-This value controls the expiration time on the authentication token’s JSON Web Token.
+This value controls the expiration time on the authentication token's JSON Web Token.
 This is effectively the “session” time.

 To configure via query or script: